aliibarry/dia-nn_in_parallel/README.md

 ```
 FILES=("$INPUT"/*.d)

 PART2_PARAMS = XXX # can change parameters as needed.
-There need to match identically to part 3
+They need to match identically to part 3

 for FILE in "${FILES[@]}"; do
     BASENAME_FILE=$(basename "$FILE" .d) #extract basename for each mass spec `.d` file repository